Updated: August 2023

 - While it is impossible to provide care for an entire pregnancy without out of pocket expenses I lessen these expenses by “No Gap” billing the delivery fee aspect of your care.
 This in turn means that the “Planning and Management” fee is comparatively large.
 This approach maximises the Health Fund contribution to your expenses and minimises the out of pocket component to your fees as best I can.

 - The Planning and Management Fee is the only large bill you will receive from me throughout your pregnancy.
 This is regardless of the complexity of your pregnancy or birth.
 Providing you are covered by private health insurance, you will then only have to pay for your antenatal visits ($160 each visit).
-You will not receive any bills from me after the birth.
+If you have private health insurance, you will not receive any bills from me after the birth.

 - Your Planning and Management fee (payable at 28 weeks)

-- Includes your contribution to my medical professional indemnity insurance (approximately $100,000 per annum – and I am a good safe doctor),
+- Includes your contribution to my medical professional indemnity insurance (approximately $100,000 per annum – and I am a safe doctor),

 - Assists with the significant costs involved in maintaining my office in the Eastern Suburbs,